Thanks for being here. Here is my involved project: Apache Harmony, my technical blog, my email , and my PGP key.

 A book written by me: "Advanced Design and Implementation of Virtual Machines" (464 pages) published by CPC Press.

-- (2016-10-01) I wrote a series of deep-learning tutorial code in python to mentor a research project of my community as a volunteer.
-The series is arranged from the most basic to gradually more advanced topics: perceptron, linear regression, multi-layer perceptron, convolution network, recurrent network, LSTM ...
+- (2016-10-01) I wrote a series of deep-learning tutorial code in raw python (without any DL framework) to mentor a research project of my community as a volunteer.
+The series is arranged from the most basic to gradually more advanced topics: perceptron, linear regression, multi-layer perceptron, convolution network, recurrent network, LSTM, RBM, DBN ...

 - (2013-02-10) Some friends found this presentation was useful to them: A very brief history of Intel CPU microarchitectures.

 - (2012-10-11) I gave a presentation to a software group: Managed Runtime Technology: General Introduction.

 - (2012-09-18) I gave a presentation to a research lab: Android overview - from a system design perspective.

 - (2011-11-23) I prepared a series of slide decks on the software engineering methodology of "user experience optimization" with Google Android:

 - Overall methodology of quantify and optimize User Interactions with Android devices (Some details).

 - The Android Workload Suite used for Android user interactions evaluation (Some details).